IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals

-\end{definition} From Definition 1, we can know that the IF curves $\omega=\phi'_k(t)$ of each model of $f(t)$ are the solutions of its IF equation.
-Since the IF equation includes the IF information of the studied signal, it can be considered as a feature extractor.
+\end{definition} From Definition 1, we know that the IF curves $\omega=\phi'_k(t)$ of each model of $f(t)$ are the solutions of its IF equation.
+Therefore, the IF equation, including the main information of the studied signal, can be considered a feature extractor.

 In order to show the IF equation more clearly, we now consider a specific example of constant amplitude and linear frequency modulation signal (also known as chirp), i.e., $f(t)=Ae^{j\phi (t)}$, where $A$ is a positive constant, $\phi(t)=a+bt+\frac{c}{2}t^2$, $a, b, c$ are real numbers.
 In this case, the STFT under the Gaussian window $g(t)=\frac{1}{\sqrt{2\pi}\sigma}e^{-\frac{t^2}{2\sigma^2}}$ is calculated as